IvanDeus/TGminiApp-Metronome/README.md

         root /var/www/html;
     }
 }
 ```

-You can get SSL Certificate from Certbot/acme.sh "Let's Encrypt" or any other provider
+You can get SSL Certificate from Certbot/acme.sh "Let's Encrypt" or any other provider.

 ### Step 8: Enjoy!